PierreBreny/task-manager/README.md

 ### Things I learned
 Components, props, state, hooks, working with an API and more.

-Note: The project is part of the [Brad Traversy course](https://www.youtube.com/watch?v=w7ejDZ8SWv8).
+Note: This project was part of the [Brad Traversy course](https://www.youtube.com/watch?v=w7ejDZ8SWv8).

 ## Usage